A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Methods

-Figures \ref{fig:num_intersect_cats_per_cat-wos} and \ref{fig:num_intersect_cats_per_cat-scopus} show the distribution of intersections of categories.
+} Figures \ref{fig:num_intersect_cats_per_cat-wos} and \ref{fig:num_intersect_cats_per_cat-scopus} show the distribution of intersections of categories.
 While both WoS and Scopus show a similar distribution pattern, overall, Scopus categories intersect with many more categories.
-In WoS, no category intersect with more than 60 categories while, in Scopus, about 1/6 of the categories have an intersection with over 60 other categories each, 7 categories have intersections with over 100 categories with the \say{General Medicine} category having intersections with over 200 categories.
+In WoS, no category intersects with more than 60 categories while, in Scopus, 55 categories have an intersection with over 60 other categories each.
+Moreover, 7 categories have intersections with over 100 categories and the \say{General Medicine} category has intersections with over 200 categories.

-Looking at the intersecting categories, we are also interested in identifying \say{similar} categories.
-In order to measure the \say{closeness} between two intersecting categories, we compute the intersection size and divide it by the size of the smaller category in that intersection.
-In WoS, only a single pair of categories had an intersection greater than 85\%.
-This is shown in Figure \ref{fig:wos_closest_intersect}.
-In Scopus, 6 pairs of categories had a \say{closeness} of above 80\% with two pairs of categories displaying an intersection of over 90\%, these are displayed in Figure \ref{fig:closest_intersect_scopus}.
+The number of categories with an intersection with at least one other category in WoS is 252 - 99.2\% of all WoS categories.
+Specifically, only 2 categories have no intersection with any other category.
+These are: \begin{itemize} \item \say{Dance}, number of journals: 8 \item \say{Literature, African, Australian, Canadian}, number of journals: 6 \end{itemize} Note that these are 2 of the only 3 very small categories found in WoS (see Table \ref{tbl:small_cats}).
+In Scopus, the number of categories with an intersection with at least one other category is 325 - 99.4\% of all Scopus categories.
+Specifically, only 2 categories in Scopus have no intersection with any other category.
+However, these two categories contain only a single journal: \begin{itemize} \item \say{Dental Hygiene}, number of journals: 1 \item \say{Nurse Assisting}, number of journals: 1 \end{itemize} \SA{Presumably, the single \say{Dental Hygiene} journal could be classified under \say{Dentistry (miscellaneous)} and the single journal under \say{Nurse Assisting} could be classified under \say{Nursing (miscellaneous)} or \say{Critical Care Nursing}.}

-\paragraph{Minimal Cover.} Following our analysis of the intersecting and subset categories, we looked at the minimal cover as defined in Section \ref{subsec:math_def}.
-We performed this analysis for each category using \textit{all other categories in its system}.
-That is, we examine which categories can be covered by other categories and what is the minimal number of such categories needed in order to cover it.
+\SA{Focusing on similar and highly similar categories}, Figure \ref{fig:wos_closest_intersect} presents the single pair of \SA{similar} categories in WoS.
+Figure \ref{fig:closest_intersect_scopus} presents the 5 pairs of \SA{similar} categories and single pair of \SA{highly similar} categories in Scopus. \SA{No equivalent categories are found in either WoS or Scopus.
+No subset or superset categories are found in WoS.
+However, \SA{Scopus does have} 7 superset and 12 subset categories.
+Four of these are \SA{only} subsets of others, i.e., all journals in these categories are classified solely to them and to their superset categories}.
+Interestingly, these four categories are all single-journal categories as can be seen in Figure \ref{fig:scopus_subsets}.
+It can also be observed that the \say{Podiatry} category is a subset of three categories which, seemingly, are not related to it at all (\say{Language and Linguistics}, \say{Linguistics and Language} and \say{Computer Science Applications}).